 In order to provoke the best muscle growth effect, we need to put more effort into our workout and increase the volume consistently over time.

 That is why it is important to know what the MAV is and also which benchmark we can refer to, to maximize your muscle growth effect.

 A good way to approach your mesocycles can be as follows:

-Starting your first week around your MEV, next two weeks your consistently adding volume until you reached your MAV and during your last week even overreach your MRV to round off the mesocycle.
+Starting your first week around your MEV, during the next two weeks your consistently adding volume until reaching MAV and eventually, even overreach your MRV to round off the mesocycle.
 After that, you can or might need to do a week of deload workout and then start again.